Inf1n1ty0/PositronWiki/Printers/Positron/Getting-Started.md

 # Colloquial Terms

 Let's be real, this printer is strange, so you will encounter some terminology that we use which may be confusing at first.
-Before we dive into the assembly guide, please preview the following terms;
+Before we dive into the assembly guide, please preview the following terms:

 ## Deployed / Folded

-These terms are pretty straight forward, when the printer is **Deployed** it is unfolded and ready to print.
+These terms are pretty straightforward, when the printer is **Deployed** it is unfolded and ready to print.

 When the printer is **Folded** it is ready for storage in a Filament box or the included Travel/Pelican Case.